Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Draco didn't bother turning his head because seconds later, Hermione was right there.
 She smiled at Blaise, but blinked when she noticed Potter standing next to him.
 Clearly confused by his presence, she stammered before saying, "Harry?"

-He almost rolled his eyes when Potter awkwardly replied with, "Hey."
+He almost rolled his eyes when Potter awkwardly replied with a rather quiet, "Hey."

 Potter shoved the flowers towards her.
 "These are for you…well, not you, them, but—I just came to pay my respects.
 Malfoy told me to come—"